mongodb/docs/source/includes/introduction-deploy-replica-set.rst

 designing replica sets, see :doc:`the Replication overview
 </replication>`.

-The basic procedure is to start the :program:`mongod` instances that will become members of the replica set, configure the replica set itself, and then add the :program:`mongod` instances to it.
+The basic procedure is to start the :binary:`~bin.mongod` instances that will become members of the replica set, configure the replica set itself, and then add the :binary:`~bin.mongod` instances to it.